PetmeetlyPetmeetly

 • Hemangiosarcoma (HSA)

-Among the highest-risk breeds (odds ratio 4.17 in a retrospective case-control study)[13].
-No DNA test yet; AKC CHF funds active research[12].
+Among the highest-risk breeds (odds ratio 4.17 in a case-control study)[13].
+No DNA test exists; AKC CHF funds active research[12].
 Track family history.

 • Exocrine Pancreatic Insufficiency (EPI)

-Heritable in GSDs with an autosomal recessive model[9].
-Until a screening DNA test exists, family-history disclosure is the only tool.
+Heritable in GSDs under an autosomal recessive model[9].
+No DNA screen exists, so family-history disclosure is the only tool.
 Any line that has produced an EPI puppy should not breed forward without disclosure.

 • Degenerative myelopathy (DM, SOD1)